 Holders of non-qualified stock options (NSOs) are subject to tax at exercise if the fair market value of the stock is higher than the exercise price (“spread”).
 If you leave a company and negotiate an extension on your exercise period that is longer than 90 days, then your ISOs will become non-qualified stock options.
 NSOs are more typically associated with non-employees such as contractors and outside business partners.
 Moreover, employers are required to withhold at least 25% of the spread at the time of the NSO exercise.
 This withholding includes federal, medicare, FICA, and applicable state income taxes.
+Independent contractors can avoid the mandatory withholding taxes by receiving a 1099 and handling their estimated taxes on their own.
+However, contractors who were once employees are still subject to mandatory withholding taxes by the company.

 Since the cost of exercising stock options is already very high, the addition of taxes makes the entire investment even more risky.
 A solution for reducing this risk is obtaining an advance from the ESO Fund to cover the entire cost of exercising your stock options, including the tax.
 You retain unlimited upside potential without risking any of your personal capital.
 If you exercised your ISO stock options earlier this year and are concerned with the tax burden next year, then ESO is an ideal solution since we can provide money for the AMT and for the cost of the original exercise.
-If the ESO transaction occurs during the same tax year you exercise your ISOs, there could be a substantial tax savings.
+If the ESO transaction occurs during the same tax year you exercise your ISOs, there could be a substantial tax savings in the form of an AMT Disqualifying Disposition.
 Another benefit of using ESO proceeds to pay AMT is having AMT credits for subsequent years when you are not subject to AMT.
 This is a very common result because many people only trigger AMT during the year in which they exercise a large block of stock options.
 Similarly, letting ESO pay your withholding taxes on an NSO exercise has the indirect benefit of reducing your AMT liability.

 You retain title to the stock in an ESO transaction.
 You also retain the ability to pay off ESO at any time before the company exits.
 For more information regarding how ESO can benefit you, please contact us.